c0ded00d1e12/ecen224/_labs/doorbell.md

     - Your doorbell should take a picture and save it to your viewer folder.
     - Send your saved image to the web site.

 4. Change the display to show the message to let the user know that doorbell was rung (i.e. "Ding dong!").
 Make this message visible for 5 seconds and then change back to the initial welcome message.
 (This part will require threading)

 5. When the following sequence of buttons are pressed (Up-Up-Down), take the user to the file browser menu.
 To go back to the original welcome message, the sequence (Left-Right-Left-Right) should be entered.
+The functionality inside the file viewer should have the following:

+    - Up and down to select the files
+    - Center button to show the selected file for two seconds
+    - **NO STATUS BAR LOGIC IS NECESSARY**

 ## Submission